Metatarsalgia Shoes

 The Authority on Comfort

-At The Walking Co, we’re passionate about helping people recover from metatarsalgia, which is why we offer a whole line of shoes dedicated to reducing ball of foot pain.
+At The Walking Company, we’re passionate about helping people recover from metatarsalgia, which is why we offer a whole line of shoes dedicated to reducing ball of foot pain.
 They include specifically designed features such as:

 • Arch support to help more evenly distribute pressure across the foot